Global Stabilization for Causally Consistent Partial Replication: Optimization for Better Visibility

 We will use the same notation from Section \ref{sec:algo} and \ref{sec:compute_gst}.
-Recall that the Global Stable Time $GST_i(c,k)$, computed for the client $c$ accessing server $i$ for the value of key $k$, is the minimum of a set of heartbeat clock values, including all possible local dependencies and remote dependencies.
-Essentially, the reason for taking remote heartbeat values received by servers other than $i$ is to ensure that after client $c$ migrates to another server in $S_c$, there is no need for blocking in the $GET$ operation since all causal dependencies are ensured to be visible to the client as proven in Lemma \ref{lem:2}.
-Naturally, if the client can wait for a certain period of time during the migration such that the target server is guaranteed to have the client's causal dependencies visible, then the GST computation does not need to include the remote heartbeat values necessarily.
-Specifically, the Global Stable Time simply becomes
+Recall that the Global Stable Time $GST$, computed for the client $c$ accessing server $i$ for the value of key $k$, is the minimum of a set of heartbeat clock values, reflecting all possible local dependencies and remote dependencies.
+Essentially, the reason for taking remote heartbeat values received by servers other than $i$ is to ensure that the client can migrate freely among the servers in its server set $S_c$.
+During the client's migration to another server, there is no extra delay since all causal dependencies are guaranteed to be visible to the client as proven in Lemma \ref{lem:2}.
+One natural idea is that, if the client can wait for a certain period during its migration to ensure that the client's causal dependencies are visible from the target server, then the $GST$ computation does not need to include the remote heartbeat values necessarily.
+To be more specific, the Global Stable Time simply becomes

 which only reflects the causal dependencies locally.